CB

 How to use the pay raise calculator

-For SEO and usability, this tool also sits inside the CalcBeacon work and pay cluster.
-That makes it easier to discover from category pages, related tools, and supporting guides instead of relying on one single page to do all the work.
+This tool also sits inside the CalcBeacon work and pay cluster.
+That makes it easier to find from category pages, related tools, and supporting guides when you want to compare options.

-Best time to use itUse this calculator when you need a fast estimate, want to compare options, or need a clearer answer before moving to the next decision.
+When it is usefulUse this tool when you want a fast estimate, want to compare options, or want a clearer answer before moving on.

 Common mistakesCheck that your numbers use the same units, avoid leaving key fields blank, and test a second scenario so you can see how sensitive the final result is.

-Helpful next stepAfter using this page, compare the result with a related calculator or open the supporting guide so you can validate the number in context.
+Next useful stepAfter using this page, compare the result with a related calculator or open the guide to check the number in context.

 Related tools